France CV Writing Guide

 Often CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
 A daytime phone number, with the international access code and e-mail are most important.
 Many applicants are attaching their color photo or scanning it onto the top right corner of the CV, however this is not obligatory.

 Follow with “Education”, mentioning the highest diplomas you have obtained only.
 Give the name and location of each institution, your areas of study, degrees and dates of attendance.
-Also, mention any additional courses, internships or specialized training.
+Also, mention honors and awards, and any additional courses, internships or specialized training.

 Begin the “Practical Experience” by describing your current position.
 For each position, provide starting and leaving dates, the name, location and focus of each company.
 Include concise details of what the job entailed, your title and responsibilities.